-Where the value of procurement of goods or services does not exceed \$20,000, purchase on the basis of at least two verbal or written quotations is permitted.
+Where the value of procurement of goods or services does not exceed \$20,000, purchase based on at least two verbal or written quotations is permitted.
 However, it is recommended to use professional discretion and occasionally undertake market testing with a greater number or more formal forms of quotation to ensure best value is maintained.